-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is, what appears to be, a gas fire within the living room apartment.
-All other fireplaces in the property have been blocked over and are no longer in use.
+Chimney breasts and fireplaces All the original fireplaces in the property have been blocked over and are no longer in use.
 Where fireplaces have been removed or blocked without the installation of adequate ventilation.
 Ventilators should be fitted to prevent the build up of dampness within the chimney flue.

 Internal decorations Visually inspected.
-Internal decorations incorporate paint, paper and tiled finishes.
+Internal decorations incorporate paint, paper, tile and panel finishes.